First Impressions Matter, and Other Job Interview Secrets from the Pros

 After the Interview:

 Say thanks.
 Pat yourself on the back for an interview well done, but don’t skimp on the gratitude.
-Go the extra mile and send a handwritten thank-you note to your interviewers, says Joe Boutin, a 2009 Full Sail Digital Arts & Design grad and the founder and CEO of Orlando agency Three21 Creative: “I always think, wow, this person took the time to send something that’s a little more unique than the standard follow-up.”
+Go the extra mile and send an email to your interviewers, says Joe Boutin, a 2009 Full Sail Digital Arts & Design grad and the founder and CEO of Orlando agency Three21 Creative: “I always think, wow, this person took the time to send [a follow-up note].”

 Full Sail UniversityRequest Info